Repair or Replace Your Desktop Computer? A Plain-English Decision Guide

 What should I check first for repair or replace desktop computer?

-Start with safe checks: power, cable, charger, screen, recent changes, backup status and whether the problem is repeatable.
+Start with safe terms: power, cable, charger, screen, recent changes, backup status and whether the problem is repeatable.
 Stop testing if there is heat, liquid, clicking sounds, burning smell or repeated shutdowns.

 Will repair delete my files?